PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ## Stress

 NPCs have stress tracks just like Bottoms.
-However, Obstacles that take more than one action to overcome have a singular progress track that counts up just as a stress track would.
+However, Obstacles and Extras that take more than one action to overcome or manipulate have a singular progress track that counts up just as a stress track would.
+A single success creates the progress track at a d6, or steps up the die size by one.
+A Critical Success steps up the progress by 2.
+The complexity of the task determines how far the progress track needs to go before completion, a short task need to reach a d8, a medium length task needs to reach a d12, and a long task needs to be raised above a d12.
+If two characters are trying to affect an Obstacle or Extra in different ways, they each get a progress track and race to their goal.

 ## Drive

-The Top has Drive that can be spent just like the Bottoms.
+The Top can spend Drive in all of the same ways that Bottoms can, with the exception of creation relationships with Extras.
 However, the Top gains drive in a different way.
 The Top starts with 1 drive for each Bottom, and gain Drive only when it is spent by Bottoms.
 For each Roll where a Bottom spends Drive, the Top will gain 1 Drive after the roll is resolved.
 When a Bottom spends 5 Drive to re-evaluate a relationship, the top gains 1 Drive.